CarissaMedlock/CarissaMedlock.github.io/_pages/about.md

 Currently Avaliable in Portfolio
 =====
- * Waxen
  * Some art of a previously made game: Waxen.
 This was a 2D-Platformer made in 2022 and 2023 with me as the sole developer and artist.